maxfischer2781/backports.range/backports/range/README.rst

     print(values[2], len(values))

 All objects are available by default in a pure python implementation.
-In addition, there are optional, optimized implementations using `Cython`_.
+In addition, an optional, optimized implementation is available using `Cython`_.

 Performance
 ^^^^^^^^^^^